Ski Touring in Rogers Pass and The Winter Permit System

 Parks Canada and Canadian Forces operate the world's largest mobile avalanche control program to keep the Trans-Canada Highway and the Canadian Pacific Railway open through Rogers Pass.
-If you plan to tour in the backcountry in Glacier National Park, be aware that many areas of the park have restricted and prohibited access in winter — which are defined and managed within the Winter Permit System, a component of the Highway Avalanche Control Program.
+If you plan to tour in Glacier National Park, be aware that many areas of the park have restricted and prohibited access in winter — which are defined and managed within the Winter Permit System, a component of the Highway Avalanche Control Program.

 When the Winter Permit System comes into effect each winter, the notice is posted on the Important Bulletins section of the website.